jsalt18-sentence-repl/jsalt18-sentence-repl.github.io/index.md

 We are a team of researchers participating in the six-week [JSALT 2018](https://www.clsp.jhu.edu/workshops/18-workshop/) in-person intensive research summer camp at the [CLSP](https://www.clsp.jhu.edu/) at Johns Hopkins University.

-Our group will work to improve the ability of artificial neural network models to represent and understand sentence meaning.
+*Research proposal:* Our group will work to improve the ability of artificial neural network models to represent and understand sentence meaning.
 Candidate systems will be evaluated on their ability to solve a suite language understanding tasks using a single shared sentence encoder component, combined with a set of ten lightweight task-specific attention models.
 We expect to explore new methods for unsupervised learning, new objectives and techniques for multi-task and transfer learning, and new methods for linguistically sophisticated error analysis.

 We use baselines and metrics from the [GLUE](https://gluebenchmark.com) benchmark suite.